Proposed solution

 In doing so they set three key goals:

-Royal HaskoningDHV’s water management and flood resilience expertise come from its roots in the Netherlands, where the below-sea-level country is constantly innovating to defend itself from flooding.
+Haskoning’s water management and flood resilience expertise come from its roots in the Netherlands, where the below-sea-level country is constantly innovating to defend itself from flooding.
 In doing so, the team took a ‘build with nature’ approach – using natural processes and materials to work with nature, rather than against it.

 By taking a long-term perspective towards disaster resilience for airports, we can work towards mitigation, adaptation, and resilience by design – working with nature, instead of against it, to enable airports to pursue the best solutions, safeguard business continuity and contributing to a safe and comfortable passenger experience.